kennyqing/learngit/readme.txt

 20181001 git

-Create a new branch is quick
+Create a new branch is quick and simple.